flother/glasgow-cycle-hire/README.md

 As accessible data goes, that's pretty piss-poor.
 Humans can read it of course, but computers have a much harder job.
 What if we want to show the locations on a map, for example?
+Or find your nearest stop?

 There are much better ways to provide the data.
 This Git repository contains each location as a latitude and longitude point, all stored in